Moss Treatment and Control Service Page

 Contact us for more details and pricing.

-This powder will kill the moss and mildew and keep it from returning, but it will not remove it from your roof.
+Zinc laced powder will kill the moss and mildew and keep it from returning, but it will not remove it from your roof.
 To remove it without too much damage to the shingles takes a lot of patient scraping with a plastic or metal scraper.
 I have found that a narrow masons tuck point trowel to work best on composite roofs.
-The abrasive sand has ground the end of the steel squared tip down to a point.
+The abrasive sand had ground down the end of the steel blade.

 Disclaimer: